alex31n/atomic-spring-boot-rest-api/README.md

 # Atomic REST API
 A collection of boilerplate code and libraries for developing REST API with String Boot

-The aim of creating this peoject to reduce boilerplate code.
-It can help you to faster way develping CURD based Rest API and reduce more than 80% code.
+The aim of creating this project to reduce boilerplate code.
+It can help you to faster way developing CURD-based Rest API and reduce more than 80% of code.

 ## How to use
-Just create 4 class and extend base class.
-Just it
+Just create 4 class and extend their base class.
+Just it.

 #### Model
 ```java
 @Entity(name = "post")